Kassel Weihnachtsmarkt: A Fairy Tale German Christmas Market

 Have you visited a Christmas Market?
 What’s your favourite thing about them?
 Are you ready to enjoy some Christmas cheer?
 I guarantee the Kassel Weihnachtsmarkt will get you in the holiday spirit!
 Start planning your trip using the links below.

-This post contains affiliate links that if you use them, I may earn a small commission.
-This helps me pay for hosting and other costs associated with keeping I’ve Been Bit! running.
+This post contains affiliate links that if you use them, I may earn a small commission at no extra cost to you.
+Find out more here.
 As always, all reviews, photos and opinions are my own!